pps-github22/pps-github22/README.md

 ### Hi there!! 👋

-I am Priti and, I worked as a Full-Stack Data Engineer having hands-on experience in SQL, Snowflake, Python and Data Visualization using Matplotlib, Seaborn.
+I am Priti and, I worked as a Full-Stack Data Engineer having hands-on experience in SQL, Snowflake, Python, and Data Visualization using Matplotlib, and Seaborn.
-Also I have worked on tools like Tableau, DBT, and Matillion.
+Also, I have worked on tools like Tableau, DBT, Alteryx, and Matillion.

+- 🔭 I’m currently working on the Migration of the Alteryx Workflows to Snowflake.
+- 🌱 I’m currently learning advanced Python Concepts, which will be used in Workflow Optimization in Alteryx.